HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/results-and-exports.rst

      - One persisted simulation resolved from the catalog.
 It reads one catalog row plus that simulation's Zarr/Parquet artefacts.
    * - ``SimulationGroup``
-     - A set of runs used for comparison, calibration, or batch analysis.
+     - A set of runs used for comparison, calibration, or testbed analysis.
    * - ``ResultsConfig``
      - Configuration block controlling result persistence and export options.